george-hawkins/breadboard-vtx-control/README.md

 In `target.h` various pins are assigned to UARTs 5, 6, 7 and 8 but those UARTs are not actually enabled.

-Of the pins assigned to those UARTs, only pins PE8 (TX) and PE7 (RX) of UART7 and pin PE0 (RX) of UART8 are actually pins exposed via the Nucleo header..
+Of the pins assigned to those UARTs, only pins PE8 (TX) and PE7 (RX) of UART7 and pin PE0 (RX) of UART8 are actually pins exposed via the Nucleo header.

 Of the UARTs that are actually enabled, i.e. UART2, UART3 and UART4, only pins PD6 (RX) and PD5 (TX) of UART2 and pin PA0 (TX) of UART4 are exposed.

-I could use UART4 (with pin PA0) for _SmartPort_ telemetry but I could not e.g. use PE8 by reassigning it to UART3.
+I could use UART4 (with pin PA0) for _SmartPort_ telemetry, but I could not e.g. use PE8 by reassigning it to UART3.
 This _may_ be because UART3 is used for ST-LINK (search for _USART3_ in the F722ZE manual) - this assumes there's some connection between Betaflight's UART numbering and the devices of the MPU but I don't believe there is.

 I also tried reassigning UART4 TX to other pins but this didn't work either.

-In the manual's _Hardware layout and configuration_ section for the F722ZE, the pins PD6 and PD5 are described as being the RX and TX pins of _USART_2_ and indeed are used as the RX and TX pins of of UART 2 in `target.h`.
+In the manual's _Hardware layout and configuration_ section for the F722ZE, the pins PD6 and PD5 are described as being the RX and TX pins of _USART_2_ and indeed are used as the RX and TX pins of UART 2 in `target.h`.

 However, the only other pins described as _USART_ pins are PG14 (TX) and PG9 (RX) for _USART6_ (notice the inconsistent naming _USART_2_ vs _USART6_) and these pins are out of bounds to the Betaflight CLI as it doesn't recognise pin names about F15.